khambsimp/monio/README.md

 Or Algebra designated for Discrete Mathematics, abstracts different approaches to define discrete functions using variables.
 Algebra and Algorithms are intimately related.
 Algorithms and Algorithmic Analysis institute a formal way to estimate the performance of a program using analytic methods. algorithmic Analysis is ever more important.
 Similar to Real Analysis, Algorithmic Analysis presents a number of techniques from Applied Complexity Theory, Applied Programming Language Theory, and Applied Automata theory to derive and compare the real world performance of Algorithms and Data Structures.
 To what extent can we determine the expected as implemented program to run in finite time or energy.
 To what extent do these match performance of engineered Computers?
 ## Data Structures
 Oftentimes to define efficient algorithms a symbolic representation must be created for both the algorithm and the data it operates upon.
 When Algorithmic Analysis is applied to large scale programs, the problem of how memory and data are accessed impact the performance of a program and its scalable nature.
-## Cryptography
-Cryptography includes the preservation of information across physical spaces and in the event that data has been corrupted intentionally, this is especially important in proving the validity of data within networks.
 ## Programming Language Theory
 Programming Language theory includes the development of natural language shorthand that is related Turing machines which operate on discrete systems in a way which people can reason about them.
 Programming Language Paradigm how suseful or not are they?
-## Homotopy Type Theory
-## Type Theory
-Type Theory is a Logic  Language created to further abstract the consolidation of language within a programming language, making complex functions succint in their description of off nominal notions.
-The type theory referenced here is more directly applicable to Martin Lowe Type Theory or Intuitionistic Type Theory, and is applied in Discrete Mathematic forum by way of Homotopy Type Theory.
-Homotopy Type Theory has found its way into Theorom Solvers an Program Type where it has been successful informalizing notions of proof based on Conjecture, and Hypothesis.
-This is
-## Formal Languages
+## Cryptography
-Formal Languages are logic languages more related to shorthand logic and discrete notions with a natural language.
+Cryptography includes the preservation of information across physical spaces and in the event that data has been corrupted intentionally, this is especially important in proving the validity of data within networks.s
 ## Theory of Computation
 Theory of Computation is large collection of organized methods for using number theory to describe the construction and description of large computable and realizable systems that can be reasoned about to the same magnitude.
 Theory of Computation derrides a few fundamental changes in aspects and approaches for the development of computing resources.
 These include the Theory of Cmputations, Computability Theory, Automata Theory and Complexity Theory.
 Theory of Computation encompasses our methods of making computing, simpler, more time and energy efficient, and easier for programmers to express.
 ## Computability Theory